 (1) Drive the vehicle to the inspection site upon direction of an officer or inspector.

-(2) Show proof of driver's license, vehicle registration, and compliance certificate to the inspector or officer upon request.
+(2) Show proof of driver's license and vehicle registration to the inspector or officer upon request.

-(A) All vehicles operating within California will remain subject to inspection requirements regardless of the possession of a compliance certificate

 (3) Permit the inspector to perform the inspections and test procedures as specified in this HD I/M Regulation.

+(A) All vehicles operating within California will remain subject to inspection requirements regardless of the vehicle’s compliance status.

 (4) Open the vehicle door so that the inspector may:

-(A) Observe the driver depress the accelerator pedal and place the transmission in neutral or park, with the parking brake on and/or wheel chocks in place, upon request;
+(A) Observe the driver depress the accelerator pedal and place the transmission in neutral or park, with the parking brake on or wheel chocks in place, upon request;